Aru Shah and the End of Time: Synopsis

 Aru Shah is a twelve-year-old girl, living in the Museum of Ancient Indian Art and Culture, who often stretches the truth to please her friends, a trait developed due to her mother's distant behavior.
 She has a wide imagination and is ashamed to be living in a museum.
 While she is at home during school break, three of her classmates arrive at the museum to find that Aru lied about spending her time in France.
 Under pressure, she lights the Cursed Lamp of Bharata to prove them wrong, since she once told her class the Lamp is cursed.
 She accidentally releases the Sleeper, a demon who can freeze time.
 After time is frozen in her town and Aru herself is briefly frozen, a pigeon enters the museum and explains that Hindu mythology is real and that she is a Pandava.
 They leave to find the other known sister.
-Expecting a fierce warrior, they are both taken back by germophobic Mini.
+Expecting a fierce warrior, they are both taken back by germophobic Yamini (Mini).
 Afterward, they visit the Council of Guardians, where they meet Urvashi and Hanuman.
-Hanuman reveals that the ahamas of the Gods have gone missing and that the places where the Sleeper walked have frozen.
+Hanuman reveals that the vahanas of the gods have gone missing and that the places where the Sleeper walked have frozen.
 Both of the sisters are claimed.
 Indra is Aru's soul father, while Dharma Raja is revealed to be Mini's.

-The Pandavas are tasked with stopping the Sleeper from awakening The Lord of Destruction, who will bring an end to all of Time.
+The Pandavas, accompanied by the pigeon (nicknamed 'Boo') are tasked with stopping the Sleeper from awakening The Lord of Destruction, who will bring an end to all of Time.
 They have to find their celestial weapons by going into the Kingdom of Death, which can only be entered by finding the Three Keys: The Sprig of Youth, the Bite of Adulthood, and a Sip of Old Age.
-Indra gives a ping-pong ball to Aru while Mini is given a compact by Dharma Rajah.
-They go on the quest with the pigeon, which Aru has nicknamed Boo.
+Indra gives a ping-pong ball to Aru while Mini is given a compact by Dharma Raja.
+They go on the quest with Boo.
 During the quest, Aru and her companions learn more about themselves and the Hindu Gods.
 They grow closer and eventually become friends.
 They also find out that Aru's ping-pong ball carries celestial light and Mini's compact has the ability to create or break illusions.
 They are attacked by several demons, like Bhasmasura (from whom they get the Sprig), and also grant Valmiki a day of their lives in exchange for a mantra for safety.
 The Sleeper attacks them various times during their journey.
 Once the Pandavas acquire protection from the Seasons, they are once again attacked by the Sleeper in the Library of the Night Bazaar, where they find the Bite of Adulthood.